The preliminary exam

 - Classical Mechanics at the level of "Classical Mechanics" by J. R. Taylor (example syllabus: 105.pdf)

-Beginning in the Fall of 2018, the exam will be offered only once per year, on the Saturday before instruction begins, and must be passed no later than the start of the third year (i.e. a graduate student has at most three tries).
+Students may bring a formula sheet into the exam, i.e. a single 8.5 x 11 inch sheet of paper with information on both sides.
+The exam will be offered twice per year, and must be passed no later than the start of the third year.
 Incoming graduate students are encouraged to take the exam at the start of the first semester.
 Students need to pass each part individually but not necessarily at the same time.
+The passing grade is 80%.
 A student may, however, be deemed to have passed the exam outright if, at any one attempt, their overall performance in all three sections is good enough.
-Students who have not passed the exam by the start of their third semester may be subject to dismissal.
+Students who have not passed the exam by the start of their third year may be subject to dismissal.

 A selection of past exams from different years can be found here: